 Good for smaller gardens

 The SRTT196E is a smart choice for smaller gardens that still need heavy-duty.
 Most of the heavy-duty tillers are tough to operate in smaller gardens because of their extra width.
 The powerful SRTT196E addresses this issue and reaches the furthest corner.

-If I have to summarize the Southland SRTT196E, it’s one of the best rear tine tillers for a smaller garden.
+If I have to summarize the Southland SRTT196E, it’s one of the rated rear tine tillers for a smaller garden.
 It packs power, and it’s small enough to operate in a compact garden efficiently.
 The con I mentioned is not a con.
 Actually, it’s the purpose of the tiller.

 05. MTD Gold 21AB45M8704 208cc Gas 22″ Rear Tine Tiller